rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 # libcuspatial C++ Developer Guide

 This document serves as a guide for contributors to libcuspatial C++ code.
-Developers should also refer to these additional files for further documentation of libcudf best practices.
+Developers should also refer to these additional files for further documentation of libcuspatial best practices.

 * [Documentation Guide](DOCUMENTATION.md) for guidelines on documenting libcuspatial code.
 * [Testing Guide](TESTING.md) for guidelines on writing unit tests.